 What is Binge Eating?

 First, let’s address what binge eating actually is, because there’s often confusion around the term: Binge eating is eating a large quantity of food while feeling a loss of control around your eating.
+It just become a diagnosis in 2013.
 In order for something to be considered a “binge” it must include those two elements: (1) large quantity of food AND (2) a lack of awareness or control.
-Eating a large quantity of food at Thanksgiving is not a binge because it’s controlled and you are aware of how much you are eating.

 - Doing it Alone: Often you will not binge eat when others are around out of fear, judgment or embarrassment.
 This leads to a lot of binges happening during the 2nd half of the day when you find time to be alone.